 Each lab test must have a defined source document which is the first place the result is recorded or generated.
-The site laboratory will have a plan for the storage of these documents so that they are easily retrievable.
+Site laboratories will have a plan for the storage of these documents so that they are easily retrievable.

 2.3.4 Case Report Forms (CRFs)